ofiwg/libfabric/man/fi_rma.3.md

 fi_writemsg.

 *FI_REMOTE_CQ_DATA*
-: Applies to fi_writemsg, fi_writedata, and fi_writedatato.
+: Applies to fi_writemsg and fi_writedata.
 Indicates
   that remote CQ data is available and should be sent as part of the request.
 See fi_getinfo for additional details on FI_REMOTE_CQ_DATA.